YetonDew/lexis/CONTRIBUTING.md

 # CONTRIBUTING.md

 ## Welcome to 'Lexis' 📃
 We’re thrilled that you’re interested in contributing to our project!
-This document will guide you through the steps to contribute your valuable work to *La velada del año 4*, a project developed with Astro.
+This document will guide you through the steps to contribute your valuable work to *Lexis*, a project developed with Astro.
 We want to make the process simple and transparent, so here’s a step-by-step guide.

 ## Getting Started 🚀

 1. **Familiarize yourself with Astro JS**: If you’re not already familiar with Astro JS, make sure to understand how it works.
 You can find plenty of useful information in the [official Astro documentation](https://docs.astro.build/).
-2. **Set up your development environment**: We recommend using `pnpm` as the package manager for its efficiency and speed.
-If you don’t have `pnpm` installed, you can install it by running `npm install -g pnpm`.
+2. **Set up your development environment**: We recommend using `npm` as the package manager for its efficiency and speed.
+If you don’t have `npm` installed.

 ---